rolandmueller/bigdata/fastapi.md

 Check how good the accuracy, precision, recall, and F1 score is?

-## 5. Add a Prediction Endpoint to Your FastAPI App
+## 5. Add a Prediction Endpoint to your FastAPI App

 In this exercise, you will extend your FastAPI application by creating a new endpoint that accepts input data for an iris flower and returns a machine learning prediction of the species.